 |Cortisol and Adrenal Fatigue||Urine: · Cortisol and Cortisone x4 Salivary: · Cortisol x4 Blood: · AM Cortisol (Not very accurate)||Range is dependent upon the person and is relative.
 If Cortisol levels are low = Late stage adrenal fatigue.
 If cortisol levels are high = Early stage adrenal fatigue.|

-Just remember that you are an individual and even if your tests results may look "similar" that doesn’t mean you have the hormonal imbalance if you don't have the symptoms!
+But, remember, that you are an individual and even if your test results may look similar, it doesn’t mean that you need the same treatment.

-Make sure that you get proper evaluation if you think your hormones are out of balance.
-You shouldn’t have to go through life feeling like you’re crazy because your labs are all “normal”.
+Ensure that you get the proper work-up if you think your hormones are out of balance because you shouldn’t have to go through life feeling like you’re crazy because your labs are all “normal”.

-My patients are often vindicated when they realize they actually do have abnormalities in their lab report, they just needed someone educated to read and interpret them!
+Many patients feel vindicated when they realize they actually do have abnormalities in their lab results, they just needed someone with the right knowledge to evaluate them.